-As explained above the Company is a non-UCITS retail scheme.
-Details of the Company, including its investment objective and policy, are set out in Appendix I.
+- 2.1 As explained above the Company is a Non-UCITS retail scheme. - 2.2 Details of the Company, including its investment objective and policy are set out in Appendix 1.
+The Company may invest in derivatives for Efficient Portfolio Management purposes.

-3 SHARES
+3 Shares

-- 3.1 The share classes presently available are set out in the details in Appendix I. Further share classes may be made available in due course, as the ACD may decide. - 3.2 The minimum initial investment for each share class is set out in Appendix I. These limits may be waived at the discretion of the ACD. - 3.3 All shares issued by the Company will be Income Shares.
-Income Shares are entitled to receive distributions of income periodically. - 3.4 When available, shareholders are entitled (subject to certain restrictions) to switch all or part of their shares in one fund class for shares of a different fund.
-Details of this switching facility and the restrictions are set out in Sections 11 and 11.4.3.
+- 3.1 The share classes presently available are set out in the details in Appendix 1.
+Further share classes may be made available in due course, as the ACD may decide. - The minimum initial investment for each share class is set out in Appendix 1.
+These limits may be waived at the discretion of the ACD.